kubernetes/website/docs/concepts/workloads/controllers/replicaset.md

 ### Scaling a ReplicaSet

 A ReplicaSet can be easily scaled up or down by simply updating the `.spec.replicas` field.
-The ReplicaSet controller ensures that that a desired number of pods with a matching label selector are available and operational.
+The ReplicaSet controller ensures that a desired number of pods with a matching label selector are available and operational.

 ### ReplicaSet as an Horizontal Pod Autoscaler Target